Content on this page was generated by AI and has not been manually reviewed.

 Can I run both OpenVPN and IPsec on the same EdgeRouter X simultaneously?

 Yes, you can run both, but plan resources carefully.
 Each service adds CPU load and memory usage, so you’ll want to monitor performance and adjust as needed.
-Best free vpn edge reddit guide: how Reddit users rate free VPNs for Microsoft Edge, privacy, speed, and tips to stay safe
+Microsoft edge vpn change location: how to switch servers, spoof location, and boost privacy in Edge on Windows (2026)

 If you want more hands-on walkthroughs or video walkthroughs, I’ve got you covered with step-by-step demonstrations and screenshots in future sections.
 For now, this guide should give you a solid blueprint to set up Set up vpn on edgerouter x using OpenVPN remote access and IPsec site-to-site, with practical steps you can implement today.